-It isn't possible to prevent, slow or reverse hereditary spastic paraplegia, but some of the symptoms can be managed so that day-to-day activities become easier.
+It's not possible to prevent, slow or reverse hereditary spastic paraplegia, but some of the symptoms can be managed so day-to-day activities become easier.

-ankle-foot orthosis can be worn on the lower leg to help straighten and control the ankle and foot and improve walking
+- an ankle-foot orthosis can be worn on the lower leg to help straighten and control the ankle and foot, and improve walking

 Complications of hereditary spastic paraplegia